Randonee/BasisApple/README.md

 **Delegates and Data Sources**

 You can not set delegates the same way you can in cocoa.
-Rather than set a delegate object you would set individual handler methods.
+Rather than set a delegate object you would set individual handler function.
 For example, UITableView handlers would be set like this:

 	var table:UITableView = new UITableView();